01-edu/public/subjects/devops/division/README.md

 In this exercise, you will make a script `division.sh` that will take two arguments from the command line, and divide the first one by the second one.

+If there is a remainder after doing the division, it should be ignored.

-You will need to handle what to do when the inputs are wrong.
+You will need to handle what to do when the inputs are wrong:

-If the divisor is `0` you will need to output `Error: division by zero is not allowed`.
+- If the divisor is `0` you will need to output `Error: division by zero is not allowed`.

-If the arguments are not numbers, the output should be `Error: both arguments must be numeric`.
+- If the arguments are not numbers, the output should be `Error: both arguments must be numeric`.

-In the case where the number of arguments are not enough, the output should be `Error: two numbers should be provided`.
+- In the case where the number of arguments are not enough, the output should be `Error: two numbers should be provided`.

 Your script should handle very large numbers as well.